 CVE-2025-8028

-A memory-related vulnerability in WASM `br_table` instructions on arm64 can lead to incorrect branch address calculation and potential code execution.
+A memory corruption vulnerability exists in the WASM `br_table` instruction on arm64 architectures, potentially leading to incorrect branch addresses and system instability.

 Executive summary